Myths & Facts on Solar

 MYTH: Subsidies for solar and ‘green schemes’ are why electricity bills are going up.

-The next largest component of electricity bills is the wholesale price of electricity (20 to 30 per cent of bills).
+The next most significant component of electricity bills is the wholesale price of electricity (20 to 30 per cent of bills).
 Solar is an insurance policy against rising costs.

 FACT: Solar panels are an increasingly affordable option that will save households money in the long run.

-The cost of producing and installing solar power systems has fallen dramatically over recent years, and continues to fall.
+The cost of producing and installing solar power systems has fallen dramatically over recent years and continued to decline.
 The solar panels installed on rooftops today are more than 500 times cheaper to produce than the first solar cells of the mid-1950s and costs are still coming down fast.
 Four years ago a solar system could cost as much as a small car; now it costs about the same as a big TV.

 But how does solar compare to traditional energy, such as coal and gas?